 The medium shot is MORE than just the glue.
 There are unexpected ways you can use this shot to tell more of your story in a more visually effective manner.
 We’ll also go into a few cool uses of this shot that will inspire your next shot list.

 What is a medium shot?

 The distance from the subject means you can frame up multiple actors at once, and capture everything they are doing in the scene.

-In film, a medium shot, mid shot (also referred to as MS), or waist shot is captured at a medium distance from the subject.
-They are used for dialogue scenes, but also depict body language and more of the setting.
+A medium shot, mid shot (also referred to as MS), or waist shot is captured at a medium distance from the subject.
+It is used for dialogue scenes, but also depict body language and more of the setting.
 Oftentimes it will frame multiple subjects as well as a portion of the background and space in general.